gmacario/gmacario.github.io/_posts/2022-02-28-arneis-dev-cw08.md

 Over the last weekend we attended the event "[In un mondo di Bricks](https://facebook.com/events/s/in-un-mondo-di-bricks/2779705722333200/)" organized by [Piemonte Bricks LUG](https://lan.lego.com/clubs/354-piemonte-bricks-lug/) (short for [_LEGO&reg; User Group_](https://arneis.readthedocs.io/en/latest/acronyms.html)) nearby our offices.

-Piemonte Bricks is one of the biggest LUGs in Italy which gathers several AFOLs (short for [Adults Fanatic of _LEGO&reg](https://arneis.readthedocs.io/en/latest/acronyms.html)) from Piedmont and has officially been acknowledged by the LEGO&reg; Group&trade;.
+Piemonte Bricks is one of the biggest LUGs in Italy which gathers several AFOLs (short for [_Adults Fanatic of LEGO&reg;_](https://arneis.readthedocs.io/en/latest/acronyms.html)) from Piedmont and has officially been acknowledged by the LEGO&reg; Group&trade;.

 The exhibition showcased a few official LEGO&reg; sets (there was even one [Liebherr R 9800](https://arneis.readthedocs.io/en/latest/lego-set-42100)!)